Burauen: CMCI - Cities and Municipalities Competitiveness Index

 According to the Cities and Municipalities Competitiveness Index Report, Burauen has consistently been one of the top performers in the region and in the province since the ranking started in 2013.
-The town has been the top performer in Leyte for the selected years of 2017, 2018, 2019, and 2021.
+The town has been the top performer in Leyte for the years of 2017, 2018, 2019, and 2021.
 Making it the only town in the province to hold the top spot for 3 consecutive years and another one in the year 2021, making the total of 4 1st placements and consistently being in the top 10 since CMCI started in 2013.

+Cities and municipalities competitiveness index ranking

+The Department of Trade and Industry’s (DTI) Cities and Municipalities Competitiveness Index (CMCI) has consistently recognized Burauen as one of the stronger-performing municipalities in Eastern Visayas, particularly among first-class municipalities.
+The CMCI evaluates local government units based on five major pillars: Economic Dynamism, Government Efficiency, Infrastructure, Resiliency, and Innovation.